 - Lake Superior (Ontario)

 - Lake Winnipeg is Canada’s fifth largest lake.
 It is in Manitoba.

-The largest groups among these visible minorities are:
+The largest groups among these visible minorities come from:

-- Canada is the first country to have a policy of multiculturalism.
+- Canada is the first country to have a policy on multiculturalism.

 - Canada embraces diversity.

-- It is home to people from over 200 ethnic origins (2011 National Household Survey).
+- It is home to people from over 250 ethnic origins (2016 data-Canadian Multiculturalism, Parliament of Canada).

-- 4.3 per cent of the total Canadian population reported an Aboriginal identity
+- 6.2 per cent of the total Canadian population reported an Aboriginal identity (2016 Census)

-- 19.1 per cent belong to a visible minority.
+- 22.3 per cent of the total population belong to a visible minority(2016 Census).